Payday loan alternatives more important than ever

 Sometimes the best way to cope with an emergency expense is to avoid it, budget counselors say.
 For example, users of payday loans often say they had to pay for car repairs in order to get to work.
 But "maybe they can live for a little bit without it" and save for repairs,, Jones said.
 "Is there public transportation; can you get a ride from somebody?"

 Some expenses only seem urgent.
-Sandy Shore, spokesperson for NaviCore Solutions, a nonprofit credit counselor based in New Jersey, discussed the case of a mother who was struggling to pay for her child's school trip.
+Sandy Shore, a spokeswoman for NaviCore Solutions, a nonprofit credit counselor based in New Jersey, discussed the case of a mother who was struggling to pay for her child's school trip.
 "If it's not a real emergency, you have to look at your priorities," she said.
 Sitting kids down and explaining the realities of the family budget may be difficult, she said, but "with kids, you have to be honest with them -- and that kid is probably learning a valuable life lesson."

 The recurring emergency